 Vacuum

-Vacuum excavators or suction ones have suction pipes that utilize air, providing up to 400hp suction capabilities and causing less damage to the surrounding soil than other ones.
+Vacuum excavators, or suction excavators, have suction pipes that utilize air.
+They can provide up to 400 hp suction capabilities and cause less damage to the surrounding soil than other excavators.

-This loosens the ground using a water jet, and then the pipe, fitted with sharp teeth, further breaks up the debris and removes it safely.
+This loosens the ground using a water jet, and then the pipe, fitted with sharp teeth, further breaks up the debris and safely removes it.

 When hauling, the suction pipes should be tucked securely above it.
-Ensure that all parts are properly strapped.
+Ensure that all parts are correctly strapped.

 Crawler

-Crawler utilize tracks because the weight of the steel tracks can successfully help counterbalance the weight of its heavy material load.
+Crawlers utilize tracks because the weight of the steel tracks can successfully counterbalance the weight of their heavy material load.

 It can easily scale hills and uneven terrain.
-It has extra weight on the track, making it more stable when lifting and moving debris above the machine’s center of gravity.
+Its extra weight on the track makes it more stable when lifting and moving debris above the machine’s center of gravity.

 It features a boom with a bucket, which tends to occupy the entire length of the trailer truck, even when folded.
-Hence, its dimensions need a special platform.
+Hence, its dimensions need a unique platform.

 Skid Steer

-Skid steers look quite different from other types because their boom and bucket face away from the machine’s cab.
+Skid steers look pretty different from other types because their boom and bucket face away from the machine’s cab.

-They are relatively compact, they are pretty easy to ship.
-They usually fit on a flatbed, but the top deck of a step-deck is a great spot too.
+They are relatively compact and pretty easy to ship.
+They usually fit on a flatbed, but the top deck of a step deck is a great spot, too.

 Long Reach

-Long-reach has a more extended boom and arm than traditional excavators, so it is best suited for narrow areas/hard-to-reach locations.
+Long-reach excavators have a more extended boom and arm than traditional excavators, so they are best suited for narrow areas and hard-to-reach locations.

 It is commonly used in industrial demolition projects requiring more control because you can navigate it with extreme precision, so using unsafe explosives is unnecessary.